Complexes

 Jung began his empirical work in Switzerland analyzing, researching, and writing about feeling-toned complexes.
 Complexes are formed through developmental traumas that split off bits of the personality and mobilize psychic infections that may proliferate into mental disorders.
 To be depleted of their negative emotional charges they need to be transformed through reductive and constructive methods of therapy, fantasy-thinking and the symbolic life.
 Working with affect-complexes at an emotional, relational and imaginal level is a primary task of Jungian psychotherapy and Jungian analysis.
 Once the complexes that have made the personality sick and dysfunctional patterns of relationship and behavior have been reduced—to their causal origins in adolescence, childhood, and/or early infancy—what emerges in the course of the analysis, if all goes well, is the natural outgrowth of personality through the summons from the inner voice to live out one's life's meanings.
 Often this comes as a surprise to the patient through a mutual understanding with the psychotherapist.

-The Growth of Personality
+Growth and Development of the Personality

 Nurturing the natural growth of personality from its organic seed in the unconscious is the Jungian psychotherapist’s primary concern.
 This is not only a therapy.
 It is a creative incubation that aims towards a new birth of the Self.
 Jungian psychotherapists and Jungian analysts sometimes help to parent the birth of the Self in the interpersonal relationship.
 The primary way to this birthing of the Self is through dream analysis, understanding what dreams mean, followed by active imagination, art work, the journal method, or sandplay.
 The method of dream interpretation and active visioning are not typically taught in mental health institutions, yet, this is a primary way dysfunctional patterns of behavior and interaction may be outgrown through encounter and dialogue.
 Active visioning leads to an enlargement of the personality, whereby the personal complexes (emotionally-toned, or feeling-toned complexes) can be depleted of their negative charges, lessened in their intensity, and may be outgrown, as an inner authority emerges and begins to make its presence felt in one's fuller maturity.